prettykool/dots/readme.md

 These are dotfiles that people like.

 ## Features:
-- OneDark color scheme.
+- Gruvbox light terminal color scheme.
+- Black & white color scheme for most applications.
-- 10/10 wallpaper (Drawn by [Leslie Hung](https://www.instagram.com/dairyfree/?hl=en) for [Snotgirl Volume 4](https://www.amazon.com/Snotgirl-California-Bryan-Lee-OMalley/dp/1534306617))
+- 10/10 wallpaper (Thanks to [Leslie Hung](https://www.instagram.com/dairyfree/?hl=en) for [Snotgirl #4](https://imagecomics.com/comics/releases/snotgirl-4))
 - Two (2) scripts.
 Use with caution.

 ## License